-A: The department should wait to certify their student athletes each quarter until the end of the 4th week (after the final study list deadline).
-This way, if the student adds a course to their study list the department won’t have to go back in and re-certify the athlete.
-It would be ideal if departments could certify their athletes by the Friday following the final study list deadline.
+A: The department should wait to certify their student-athletes each quarter until the end of the 4th week (after the final study list deadline).
+This way, if the student adds a course to their study list the department won’t have to go back in and re-certify the student-athlete.
+It would be ideal if departments could certify their student-athletes by the Friday following the final study list deadline.

-A: As an NCAA institution, Stanford student-athletes must satisfy certification requirements and meet NCAA enrollment, progress-toward-degree and term-by-term eligibility requirements.
-Without the departments help certifying these major requirements if we be extremely difficult for us to certify our student athletes progress towards degree.
+A: As an NCAA institution, Stanford student-athletes must satisfy certification requirements and meet NCAA enrollment, progress-toward-degree, and term-by-term eligibility requirements.
+Without the departments help certifying these major requirements, it would be extremely difficult for us to certify our student-athletes' progress-towards-degree.

-For further information about the progress-towards-degree requirements please see: http://www.gostanford.com/compliance/current-athletes-aceligibility-progress.html
+For further information about student-athlete progress-towards-degree requirements, please see NCAA Academic Eligibility Requirements.

 For further information, see our Athlete Email Job Aid (pdf).

-There are also two BI reports (Acad Summary, Undergrad SR_015 & Acad Summary, Grad SR_014) that have been updated with student athlete information.
-The “Student Name/Email Report” with-in the above mentioned reports indicates student athletes and their corresponding email address.
+There are also two BI reports (Acad Summary, Undergrad SR_015 and Acad Summary, Grad SR_014) that have been updated with student-athlete information.
+The “Student Name/Email Report”, within the above mentioned reports, indicates student-athletes and their corresponding email address.

-A: Coterminal student athletes now appear on the STF NCAA Athletes panel for departments to certify.
-If a student athlete is a coterminal student both his UG and GR study list will appear for certification under the respective Acad Org.
+A: Coterminal student-athletes now appear on the STF NCAA Student Athletes panel for departments to certify.
+If a student-athlete is a coterminal student, both their UG and GR study lists will appear for certification under the respective Acad Org.
 Graduate departments should place a check mark next to each course on the graduate study list that satisfies a departmental graduate degree requirement.

 A: The department should not certify a class if the student has already completed a course with an acceptable grade for the major requirement.
 For NCAA certification purposes, Stanford is required to count the first attempt and not the second attempt, even though the first attempt appears on the Stanford transcript as an RP.

 A: Only certify classes that currently apply to a specific major requirement.
 Do not certify classes that might count, or the student has the option to count, as a major requirement.
-Especially if a student has already completed the requirements for the major or a sub-category within the major and the additional class also satisfies the completed sub-category.
+Especially if a student has already completed the requirements for the major, or a sub-category within the major, and the additional class also satisfies the completed majory or sub-category requirement.

-A: We don’t have an established “proactive” system to identify when a student athlete changes the grading option of a course during the quarter.
-It would be helpful if departments could indicate in the notes section if a CR/NC class counts for as a major requirement.
+A: Yes, AARC advisors will follow up with the department, unless the Bulletin is clear on the grading policy.
+It would be helpful if departments could indicate in the notes section if a CR/NC class counts as a major requirement.
 When we check at the end of the quarter we will know that the student selected CR/NC before you evaluated the course and not after your evaluation.

-A: Each time you certify the major requirements for a student athlete you should check the “Dept Reviewed” checkbox in that panel before saving.
-As a result, all of the student athletes that have previously been certified for that quarter will show a timestamp with a name and date under the “Dept Reviewed” column on the initial splash screen on the STF NCAA Student Athletes Panel.
+A: Each time you certify the major requirements for a student-athlete you should check the “Dept Reviewed” checkbox in that panel before saving.
+As a result, all of the student-athletes that have previously been certified for that quarter will show a timestamp with a name and date under the “Dept Reviewed” column on the initial screen of the STF NCAA Student Athletes panel.

-A: Department reviewers should be able to click on the student athlete name, and this will allow you to compose an email directly to the student, if desired.
+A: Department reviewers should be able to select the student-athlete's name, which will allow you to compose an email directly to the student, if desired.